 - Not all labs screen for the same conditions.

 - cfDNA screening can often tell if the baby is a boy or a girl.
-However, there is a small possibility that the test will predict gender incorrectly.
+However, there is a small possibility that the test will predict fetal sex incorrectly.

 - cfDNA screening does not test for all chromosome differences or birth defects.